 Mexican peso hits all-time low amid coronavirus fears

-MEXICO CITY, March 18 (Reuters) - The Mexican peso depreciated on Wednesday for the twelfth straight session, hitting a record low at more than 24 units to the dollar, amid concerns over the economic impact of the coronavirus outbreak.
+MEXICO CITY, March 18 (Reuters) - The Mexican peso deepened its fall on Wednesday, hitting a record low at more than 24 units to the dollar amid concerns over the economic impact of the coronavirus outbreak.

+Analysts expect the peso's depreciation to factor into the Mexican central bank's decisions on monetary policy next week.

+Financial group Monex said in a note to investors that the central bank was less likely to continue cutting interest rates given the risk of exacerbating inflation.

-(Reporting by Miguel Angel Gutierrez; writing by Julia Love Editing by Chizu Nomiyama)
+(Reporting by Miguel Angel Gutierrez; writing by Julia Love; editing by Chizu Nomiyama and Chris Reese)

 ((Julia.Love@thomsonreuters.com, @byJuliaLove; 52 (55) 5282-7131;))